tinymce/tinymce-docs/mobile-beta.md

   theme: 'modern',
   mobile: {
     theme: 'mobile'
-  },
+  }
 });
 ```

-This will load `tinymce` using the new mobile beta on a mobile device, and the `modern` theme for other devices (such as desktops).
-The example loads the default settings.
+The example above loads default settings.
 To configure the mobile experience, continue to the section [Configuring the mobile beta](#configuringthemobilebeta) below.

-> Important: **do not** set `theme` to `mobile` in the top-level of your `init` settings.
-That will attempt to load the mobile theme on desktop environments as well.
+> Important: **do not** set `theme` to `mobile` in the top-level of your `init` settings, as it will attempt to load mobile mode on desktop environments as well.

 ## Configuring the mobile beta